-Main Conduits stubbed out in the trench for future use shall use full 6 m (20 feet) conduit sections for a minimum distance of 12 m (40 ft) from the central office or MH wall and shall be sealed with plastic caps cemented onto the end of each conduit before backfilling the trench.
+Main Conduits stubbed out in the trench for future use shall use full 6 m (20 feet) conduit sections for a minimum distance of 12 m (40 ft) from the building either a telecommunications/central office/central control or a MH wall, and shall be sealed with plastic caps cemented onto the end of each conduit before backfilling the trench.
 Stub-outs shall be placed on top of the conduit structure.

-Provision for future extension of the stubbed out conduits should be considered during the construction of the duct bank system to provide the minimum depth clearance from the grade level.
+Provision for future extension of the stubbed-out conduits should be considered during the construction of the duct bank system to provide the minimum depth clearance from the grade level.